 Wrappers

 The algorithm wrapper simplifies and standardizes the interaction between algorithm and node.
-The and the algorithm wrapper are tied together and use the same standards.
+The client libraries and the algorithm wrapper are tied together and use the same standards.
 The algorithm wrapper:

 • reads the environment variables and file mounts and supplies these to your algorithm.